awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

 **Note**
 Amazon RDS doesn't support the Oracle XML DB HTTP server with the embedded PL/SQL gateway; you can't use this as an APEX Listener\.
 In general, Oracle recommends against using the embedded PL/SQL gateway for applications that run on the internet\.

-You must install the APEX Listener on a separate host such as an Amazon EC2 instance, an on\-premises server at your company, or your desktop computer\.
+Install the APEX Listener on a separate host such as an Amazon EC2 instance, an on\-premises server at your company, or your desktop computer\.

 The following procedure shows you how to install and configure the APEX Listener\.
 We assume that the name of your host is `myapexhost.example.com`, and that your host is running Linux\.